holmesredding/theholmespage2000/blog/css.md

 ## Closing

-This post exists mainly for CSS testing—when refining visuals, it helps to have a single page showing every Markdown element your site supports.
+This page exists mainly for CSS testing.
+It’s handy to have one place that shows every Markdown element the site supports.

-If you want a version showcasing dark mode toggles, callout boxes, or code syntax highlighting, just ask.